Shopping Cart

 Hardware: 10 models

-I’ll start with what we already know all about the Sophos switch hardware.
-So that you don’t get completely overwhelmed by the name or have to search for the differences in the product table, I’ll explain the name model and the hardware’s rough differences in advance.
-This is because the name of the Sophos switch models already reveals a lot about the technical data of the hardware.
-The following picture shows the CS110-48FP switch as an example:
+I’ll start with what we already know about the Sophos Switch hardware.
+So that you are not completely overwhelmed by the names or have to search for the differences in the product table, I will first explain the name model and thus also the rough differences in the hardware.
+The names of the Sophos Switch models already reveal a lot about the technical data of the hardware.
+The following image shows the CS110-48FP switch as an example:

 The naming model and the differences of the hardware